BGP100/LOLCODE-Guide/InputAndOutput.md

    VISIBLE VAR
 KTHXBYE
 </pre>
 When this code is run, it will ask you to enter a number and then prints the number back in the next line automatically.
-When you run this code, it will print the following output −
+When you run this code, it will print the following output:
 <pre>
 sh-
 4.3$ lci main.lo